-In collaboration with the council others organisations can assist in promotion and assisting change
+In collaboration with the council others organisations can assist in promotion and assisting change similar to those of CCC

 Everyone needs to play a part.
 This includes local organisations.
 Leadership from Carlisle City Council is essential though.
 Working with other organisations is vital but Carlisle City Council needs to lead the way on addressing climate change.